-All three tracks adopt an associative and often experimental approach in teaching visual storytelling and the conceptual work with moving images.
+All three paths adopt an associative and often experimental approach in teaching visual storytelling and the conceptual work with moving images.
 We want to challenge your visual thinking and the way you use filmic forms.
 During the programme, you will be able to select intensive courses from our programme and courses offered by other master’s programmes at our School according to your personal needs and interests.
 This will help you to focus on your personal development and on your practical and theoretical master’s project.

 The master’s programme is an intensive, four-semester study programme.
 We teach mainly in English, international candidates must be able to communicate in written and spoken word in German or English and must be willing to learn the other language.
 The programme is also available part-time with up to eight semesters.
 It yields 120 ECTS credit points (CP).
 The weight of your own project in CPs varies from 69 to 84 CP's, that is, you will be able to give the development of your individual project your highest attention.